HaloWarsModding/HaloWarsModding.github.io/_guides/guides_01_gettingstarted.md

 Inside of your `ModManifest.txt` file, you can specify paths for the game to load mods from.
 Each path must be on its own line.
 To disable a path without erasing it, simply put a semi-colon `(;)` in front of it.
 PHXTool has a GUI to automate this process, if you prefer it.
 It can be accessed by pressing the `Edit ModManifest.txt for (Version)` button.
 This button will also create the file if you do not have one already.

+{: .note }
-*Note: Windows Store version of the game can __ONLY__ load mods from folders in `C:/Users/'USER'/AppData/Local/Packages/Microsoft.BulldogThreshold_8wekyb3d8bbwe/LocalState`.
-There is nothing we can do about this.*
+Windows Store version of the game can __ONLY__ load mods from folders in `C:/Users/'USER'/AppData/Local/Packages/Microsoft.BulldogThreshold_8wekyb3d8bbwe/LocalState`.
+There is nothing we can do about this.

 For the Steam version, however, mod folders can be placed wherever you want, even on another drive if you have one.